dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## Full Network
 > We use a second trick, ``packing``.

 Since our sequences are of variable lengths and that we want to be as efficient as possible when packing them, we cannot use the [PyTorch `nn.Sequential`](https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html) class to define our model.
-Instead, we define the forward pass so that it packs and unpacks the sequences (again, you can read [this good explanation](https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch) of why we pad and pack sequences).
+Instead, we define the forward pass so that it use packed sequences (again, you can read [this good explanation](https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch) of why we pack sequences).

 ```python
 class FullNetWork(nn.Module):